kyoshino/nightlyttr/README.md

 * The extension list does not include system add-ons
 * Some variables are not available for the custom title template

-The following features found in the original XUL-based extension are not yet implemented:
+The following features found in the original XUL-based extension are not yet implemented, and some of them may not be implemented again:

-* Copy about:support to Pastebin
+* Copy `about:support` to Pastebin
-* Open Profile Folder
+* Open the profile folder (Use `about:support` or `about:profile` page instead to open it)
-* Open Pushlog
+* Open the pushlog
-* Screenshots utility (Use Firefox Screenshots)
+* Screenshot utility (Use [Firefox Screenshots](https://support.mozilla.org/kb/firefox-screenshots) instead)
 * Crash options
-* Extension compatibility fixing
+* Extension compatibility fixer
+* Menu items under Tools

 ## Compatibility

-The current WebExtension version is compatible with Firefox and SeaMonkey.
-Use legacy [version 3.10](https://addons.mozilla.org/firefox/addon/nightly-tester-tools/versions/3.10) for Thunderbird.
+The current WebExtension version is only compatible with Firefox.
+Use legacy [version 3.10](https://addons.mozilla.org/firefox/addon/nightly-tester-tools/versions/3.10) for Thunderbird and SeaMonkey.

 ## Install

-You can install the latest stable NTT from [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/nightly-tester-tools/).
+You can install the latest stable NTT from [addons.mozilla.org](https://addons.mozilla.org/firefox/addon/nightly-tester-tools/).

 To install for development, clone the repo: